 Step 1: Start in 1st Position

-Play a comfortable note like Bb and focus on a clear, steady sound.
+Play a comfortable note like the Bb above the staff and focus on a clear, steady sound.

 Practice moving from 1st to 2nd, then 2nd to 3rd, and so on.
 Go slowly and listen carefully.